bartob03/unsolicited2020/source/writingpublishingsphinx.rst

 Working with tables
 ~~~~~~~~~~~~~~~~~~~~~

 Creating tables manually in ReStructuredText is not always ideal.
-One solution is to use the ``csv-table`` directive, which displays **.csv** files into the document.
+One solution is to use the ``csv-table`` directive, which renders **.csv** files into tables in the document.

 ::